 Gorwydd Caerphilly looks different: it has a stripe of white at the centre of the off-white cheese, and the rind is very dark, almost black.
 The cheeses have a sharp smell and a slightly sour tang to the taste.
 As they mature, the skin becomes thicker and the cheese creamier and less crumbly.
 Gorwydd Caerphilly is made by a Todd Trethowan and his family at Gorwydd Farm near Tregaron, Ceredigion, Wales.

 In Wales, the cheese is now largely being made by Castle Dairies just outside Caerphilly (Pontygwindy Industrial Estate.)
 Tesco’s own brand of Caerphilly Cheese is actually made for them in Cheshire, England by the Joseph Heler Creamery.

-Caerphilly Cheese is available in the UK and America.
+Caerphilly Cheese is available in the UK and the United States.

 The town of Caerphilly grew up as a market town around Caerphilly Castle, the second largest castle in Europe (after Windsor.)

 The cheese dates from the early 1830s.
 A more exact date of 1831 is often given.